Optimality Guarantees for Particle Belief Approximation of POMDPs: Sparse Sampling-

 \subsubsection{Assumptions for Analyzing Sparse Sampling-$\omega$.}

-The following assumptions are needed for the Sparse Sampling-$\omega$ coupled convergence proof: \begin{enumerate}[label=(\roman*)] \item $S$ and $O$ are continuous spaces, and the action space has a finite number of elements, $|A|<+\inft$. \item For any observation sequence $\{o_{n,j}\}_{n=1}^d$, the densities $\mathcal{Z},\mathcal{T},b_0$ are chosen such that the R\'enyi divergence of the target distribution $\mathcal{P}^d$ and sampling distribution $\mathcal{Q}^d$ (\cref{eq:pqdef,eq:pqdef2}) is bounded above by $d_{\inft}^{\max}$ for all $d = 0,\ldots,D-1$: \item The reward function $R$ is bounded by a finite constant $R_{\max}$, and hence the value function is bounded by $V_{\max} \equiv \frac{R_{\max}}{1-\gamma}$. \item We can sample from the generating function $G$ and evaluate the observation probability density $\mathcal{Z}$. \item The POMDP terminates after no more than $D < \infty$ steps. \end{enumerate} Intuitively, condition \ref{req:Renyi} means that the ratio of the conditional observation probability to the marginal observation probability cannot be too high.
+The following assumptions are needed for the Sparse Sampling-$\omega$ coupled convergence proof: \begin{enumerate}[label=(\roman*)] \item $S$ and $O$ are continuous spaces, and the action space has a finite number of elements, $|A|<+\inft$. \item The densities $\mathcal{Z},\mathcal{T},b_0$ have the property that, for any observation sequence $\{o_{n,j}\}_{n=1}^d$, the R\'enyi divergence of the target distribution $\mathcal{P}^d$ and sampling distribution $\mathcal{Q}^d$ (\cref{eq:pqdef,eq:pqdef2}) is bounded above by $d_{\inft}^{\max}$ for all $d = 0,\ldots,D-1$: \item The reward function $R$ is bounded by a finite constant $R_{\max}$, and hence the value function is bounded by $V_{\max} \equiv \frac{R_{\max}}{1-\gamma}$. \item We can sample from the generating function $G$ and evaluate the observation density $\mathcal{Z}$. \item The POMDP terminates after no more than $D < \infty$ steps. \item We restrict our analysis to all the beliefs $b \in B$ that are realizable from the initial belief $b_0$ through Bayesian updates with action sequences $\{a_n\}$ and observation sequences $\{o_n\}$. \end{enumerate} Intuitively, condition \ref{req:Renyi} means that the ratio of the observation probability conditioned on the true state to the marginal observation probability cannot be too high.
 Additionally, the results still hold even when either of $S$ or $O$ are discrete, so long as it does not violate condition \ref{req:Renyi}, by appropriately switching the integrals to sums.

 Although our analysis is restricted to the case when $\gamma<1$ and the problem has a finite horizon, we believe that similar results can be derived for either when $\gamma = 1$ for a finite horizon or for infinite horizon problems when $\gamma < 1$ by using the common argument that eventually future discounted rewards will be small~\cite{silver2010pomcp,kearns2002sparse}.
 Furthermore, while the results from this section repeat steps taken in proving POWSS \cite{lim2020sparse}, we significantly modify the details for Sparse Sampling-$\omega$.